Back to Customer Stories

 Hoppa's solution

-Following a successful pilot, the major construction TechCo commissioned Hoppa to solve this challenge using our proprietary HARDR algorithm (Hierarchically Aware Row-To-Description Retriever).
+Following an evaluation process that compared performance of several providers, The TechCo commissioned Hoppa to solve this challenge using our proprietary HARDR algorithm (Hierarchically Aware Row-To-Description Retriever).
 HARDR specialises in taking unstructured inputs, such as invoice line items, and classifying them against a hierarchical taxonomy of the customer's choosing.

 Deployment and impact

 Recognising the strategic importance of HARDR's capabilities, the major construction TechCo opted to license the algorithm and deploy Hoppa's technology directly onto their own infrastructure.
-This wasn't simply a technology transfer – Hoppa embedded our code into the very fabric of how they work, stitching our algorithm directly into their backend systems and operational processes.
+This wasn't simply a technology transfer – Hoppa embedded into the very fabric of how our customer needed to work, stitching our capability directly into their backend systems and operational processes.

 Looking ahead